binary-person/cnn-proxy/README.md

 type: `Array[..."regex"]`<br>
 This option determines whether to block the domain or not.<br>
 Because JSON doesn't like regexes, the regex is to be put inside a string and be passed into the function `new RegExp(stringRegex)`.
 Therefore, the test function is `(new RegExp(stringRegex)).test(targetDomain)`.

+### whitelistDomains

+type: `Array[..."regex"]`<br>
+This option determines whether to allow the domain or not.<br>
+This is essentially the same as `blacklistDomains`, but this takes precedence.
+A use case would be to have a wildcard blacklistDomain `*` to block everything and using this option to allow certain websites.

 ## Ending notes